- Players and Cards

 - Notes on Classification and History

-This highly unusual game was described to me by a player from Case Western Reserve University in Cleveland, Ohio.
+I have received two descriptions of this highly unusual game, both from Cleveland, Ohio.
 I do not know how old it is, how widely it is played, whether it has other names or where it originated - see the notes at the end of this page.
 If any readers can shed further light on this, please let me know.

 Each player is dealt eight cards and these are played two at a time in turn, somewhat like a double trick.
 Before each double trick there is a round of bidding which determines who will play first.
 At the end of the "trick", the cards are compared: some cards may be won by the leader, some by the other players, and some by nobody.
 After four such "tricks", when everyone has played their cards, the players count the value of the cards they have won and add them to their score.